 -

 A piercing may seem healed before the healing process is complete.
 This is because the piercing heals from the outside in, and although it feels fine, the interior tissue remains fragile.
-Be patient and keep cleaning it throughout the whole healing period.
-Leave it alone.
+Be patient and keep cleaning it throughout the entirety of the healing period.

-Spray sterile saline on gauze and warm that in the microwave in a zip lock bag for 10 seconds.
-You can hold this up to the piercing, and the heat will soothe any swelling and tenderness.
+Wash your hands and then saturate a 2" x 2" piece of gauze with sterile saline and place in a ziplock bag.
+Warm the gauze in the microwave for 10-15 seconds.
+You can then take the gauze out of the bag and hold this up to the piercing; the heat will soothe any swelling and tenderness.
 Leave the saline gauze against the piercing until it cools, then rinse the piercing.
 Always dry the piercing after soaking or any cleaning.
 Do this at least once a day for one week.
 Never move the jewelry back and forth through the piercing.
 Likewise, do not twist or rotate jewelry in the piercing.
 Excessive movement can cause irritation and

-More often than not, people who think they have an infection, actually have an irritation.
+More often than not, people who think they have an infection are actually just experiencing irritation.
 Irritation is much more common than infection and is usually caused by friction or constriction (jewelry being too tight.)
-Adjusting your care or changing your jewelry will usually help that irritation improve.
-If you are having any issues, please do not hesitate to contact us or come in for a check up.
-These check ups are always free.
-We will not know if something is wrong if you do not contact us, so please use us as a resource while your piercing heals.
+Adjusting your care or changing your jewelry can usually help that irritation improve.
+If you are having any issues, please do not hesitate to contact us or come in for a check up- check ups are always free of charge.
+We will not know if something is wrong if you do not contact us, so please use us as a resource while your piercing heals!

 In the event an infection is suspected, quality jewelry should be left in place to allow drainage of the infection while being treated by a healthcare professional.
 Please contact your piercer BEFORE removing your jewelry.
 If the jewelry is removed, the surface cells can close over, which can seal the infection inside the piercing channel and result in abscess.